jason3067812/Optimized_trt_pose/README.md

 2. Although the original model has done affine transformation (data augmentation), the augmented angle is too small.

 ## Method
-Add more augmented dataset (rotate the image in specific eight directions) into original training dataset.
+Add more augmented dataset (rotate the image in specific eight directions) into original training dataset by modifying data loader.

 ## Environment
 - Pytorch